act-rules/act-rules.github.io/_rules/button-non-empty-accessible-name-97a4e1.md

 **Note:** `input` elements of type `submit` and `reset` can get their [accessible name][] from a [default text](https://www.w3.org/TR/html-aam/#input-type-button-input-type-submit-and-input-type-reset), as well as from a `value` or other attribute.

-**Note:** Testing that the [accessible name][] describes the purpose of the element is not part of this rule and must be tested separately.

 ## Assumptions

 - The rule assumes that all buttons are [user interface components as defined by WCAG 2](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).